• Skip to main content

 If you have dietary needs that you want to make substitutions for, go for it.
 This is an easy recipe that is versatile and forgiving.
 Here are a few ways you can make changes and use alternate ingredients for a delicious recipe that fits your diet or food allergies.

-• Shaved Steak - instead of beef, used thinly sliced chicken or ground turkey
+• Shaved Steak - use ground beef instead of steak: or instead of beef, used thinly sliced chicken or ground turkey

 • Pasta- use gluten-free pasta or spaghetti squash for a keto version instead (liquid amounts will need to be adjusted for this)